kdmayer/3D-PV-Locator/README.md

 In case you use any of these, please cite our work as specified at the bottom of this page.

+**NOTE**: All images and 3D building data is obtained from [openNRW](https://open.nrw/).
+Labeling of the images for PV system classification and segmentation has been conducted by us.

 ## Usage Instructions:

     git clone https://github.com/kdmayer/PV4GER.git